 The color which is currently selected is marked with its name.
 Blue.

-If you don't want to use any color, click Database color settings dialog.
+If you don't want to use any color, click No color.

 Select the checkbox if you want to share the change of color you are about to make with your team.
 The database color settings are shared through version control.

 The new color for the selected element or elements will be stored in the following files:

 The workspace.xml or the .iws file, normally, is not shared through version control while the rest of IntelliJ IDEA configuration files are.